Silk Hydrangea In Interior Design

 So given that silk flowers are ideal for your interior, which ones should you use, and where?

 Exotic orchids have become very popular, but while these look great in pots, with artificial roots and leaves, they don’t have the ‘freshly picked’ look.
 For this, the most versatile plant is the silk hydrangea.
-Easy to find in a huge range of colors, artificial hydrangeas are perfect for a large number of decorative styles.
+Easy to find in a huge range of colors, artificial hydrangeas are perfect for numerous decorative styles.

 - For a cottage look, go with pale to medium pink hydrangeas, or a mixture of pink and blue.
-Huge mopheads have the best effect, but if your room is small, go for the slightly more expensive lace caps.
-The truly realistic varieties are usually labelled ‘real touch’ or ‘handwrapped’.
+Huge mop heads have the best effect, but if your room is small, go for the slightly more expensive lace caps.
+The truly realistic varieties are usually labeled ‘real touch’ or ‘hand wrapped’.
 The price may appear puzzling but can depend on the length of the stem, so if you plan to use them in a short vase, you don’t need the most expensive kind.

 - For today’s ‘shabby chic’ interiors choose almost any silk hydrangea, but go for quantity.
 If the arrangement is on a high shelf you can economize by buying silk flowers described as ‘bushes’; where many flowers are wired into a single stem.
 Choose those with the most color variation as these will look most realistic.